 Doctor of Nursing Practice (DNP) Program

 The College of Nursing has designed a predominantly online post masters Doctor of Nursing Practice (DNP) program for the nurse with a masters degree.
-The program of study is 39 credits and is designed for part time study.
-The DNP is providing the academic preparation for masters prepared nurses to acquire advanced knowledge biostatistics, cultural competency, epidemiology, and advancements in healthcare and education.
+The program of study is 39 credits and is designed for part-time study.
+The DNP degree provides the academic preparation for masters prepared nurses to acquire advanced knowledge in biostatistics, cultural competency, epidemiology, and advancements in healthcare and education.

-Due to state authorization requirements the College cannot accept applications from residents of the following states: Iowa, Louisiana, Maryland, Massachusetts, New Mexico, New York, North Carolina, Wisconsin.
+Due to state authorization requirements, the College cannot accept applications from residents of the following states: Arkansas, Iowa, Louisiana, Maryland, Massachusetts, New Mexico, New York, North Carolina, Oklahoma, Washington, Wisconsin.

 Potential out of state applicants need to contact the Graduate Dean to determine state authorization eligibility regarding distance education.

 Unconditional: Unconditional acceptance is given to all applicants who meet all the admission criteria and are approved by the Admission Committee of the Graduate Program.

 Students enrolled in the 39 credit DNP program must earn a minimum of 30 semester credit hours from the College of Nursing to be eligible to receive their degree.
 All credits must be completed within five years of taking the first DNP course at the College.